adobe-type-tools/psautohint/README.md

     psautohint

-The old `autohintexe` binary can also be built by running:
+The old `autohintexe` binary can also be built from `libpsautohint` directory:

+    autoreconf -if
+    ./configure
-    make autohintexe
+    make

 ## Testing